 $19.91-$24.66 hourly / $3,450.40-$4,274.44 monthly / $41,404.80-$51,293.28 annual

-Under the direction of assigned supervisor, performs a variety of secretarial and clerical duties of a general nature in a college or District office.
+Performs a variety of responsible secretarial and clerical duties in support of a program or department.

 Assembles printed or duplicated material for distribution.